doritoes/ipdice.com/3_ECS.md

 3. Confirm: `docker images`
 ### Push Image
 1. Push: `docker push <your_repository_url>:latest`
-2. Verify: `aws ecr describe-images --repository-name ipdice`
+2. Confirm: `aws ecr describe-images --repository-name ipdice`

 ## Create VPC(s)
 You need to configure VPCs for the networking in each region.
 The following example uses the `us-east-1` region.